 I met up with ex-colleagues for lunch earlier this month.
 We decided to try the lunch buffet over at Pan Pacific Orchard (formerly the Negara Hotel on Claymore Road).
 It is always quiet when I go to Pan Pacific Orchard and it is no difference on a weekday afternoon.

+Besides us, only about 2 or 3 other tables were filled.
+One was a big group, obviously on a company lunch bonding thing.
 I started with a plate of salad ~ greens, grilled zucchinis, mushrooms, pomelo chicken ~ which was fresh and appetizing.
 There were more items available.

 10 @ Claymore with its huge chocolate fountain in the background.
 It actually has a ring of food for you to dip into the fountain.
 Dried fruits, profiteroles, fresh fruits, marshmallows and many more.
 The buffet itself is not big but it is sufficient.
 I like that each chafing dish is spilt into two, so you get two types of foods in one.
 It saves space and the food is warm and fresh as they are not left that to harden over time.
 The food is replenish quickly and frequently too.